 - Wear good hiking shoes.
 Sneakers also do the job

 - Headlamp.
 But when hiking with Four Elements they’ll have it for you

 - Energy snacks

 - Camera and lenses

-In total you will hike around 4 hours, so you will need at least 1 Liter water.
-It can get cold at the summit especially when clouds passing by.
+In total you will hike around 2 hours, so you will need at least 1 liter of water.
+It can get cold at the summit especially when it’s windy.
 So you will also need a (light) jacket.
-Wear shoes that are comfortable for you to hike in for 4 hours.
+Wear shoes that are comfortable for you to hike in.
 Take some band-aids with you in case of blisters or other small wounds.
 A headlamp or camera flashlight is needed in the first hours.
 The paths are uneven so at some points you have to climb a bit.
 If you know you’re getting hungry after an early morning workout, take some (healthy) snacks with you to keep your energy level high.
-Most trekking tours include breakfast, which consists of boiled eggs that cooked using the heat of the mountain’s hot springs, some bananas and hot coffee or chocolate drink.
+Most trekking tours include breakfast, which consists of boiled eggs that’s cooked using the heat of the volcano, some bananas and hot coffee or chocolate drink.
 Nothing fancy at all so that’s why I suggest to bring a few snacks along.

 Our experience with the Mount Batur sunrise trekking

 We hiked the Mount Batur volcano two times, in 2019 and 2021.
 The first time in 2019 was with a group of 25 people, organised by Four Elements Adventure.
 In 2021 when Bali was closed we had a completely different experience because we were only with a handful of other people on the crater of Mount Batur.
 Very special and happy we could experience the sunrise on Mount Batur in such silence without many other people!